Alex-E-Camacho/phase-0-tracks/version-control/git-definitions.md

 * What is a branch and why would you use one?

-A branch is a copy of a file or folder that allows you to manipulate information in it without affecting the original files/folders.
+A branch is a copy of a file/folder that allows you to manipulate information in it without affecting the original files/folders.
 You would use one to see the outcome of changes to the original files (master) and make sure they don't cause problems before you merge them to the original file/folder.

 * What is a commit?
 What makes a good commit message?